 25 AI-Driven Productivity Gains Statistics That Prove the Future of Work Has Arrived in 2026

-Knowledge workers lose hours daily to manual task management, inbox triage, and context switching between tools.
-Yet 75% of global knowledge workers were using AI at work in 2024, according to Microsoft and LinkedIn’s Work Trend Index, signaling a fundamental shift in how work gets done.
-The most effective implementations focus on inbox-first automation, where platforms like this+that’s AI task capture read messages, extract tasks, and execute them automatically across connected tools.
-Organizations investing in these AI-driven productivity solutions report dramatic efficiency improvements, with some achieving 80% time savings on individual tasks while maintaining complete control over their workflows.
+Knowledge workers lose hours every day to manual task management, inbox triage, and the constant switch between tools.
+And yet 75% of global knowledge workers were using AI at work in 2024, according to Microsoft and LinkedIn’s Work Trend Index, which tells you how much the day-to-day of work is already changing.
+The implementations that work best tend to be inbox-first, where platforms like this+that’s AI task capture read messages, pull out the tasks, and run them automatically across the tools you’ve connected.
+Companies that invest in this kind of AI-driven productivity report real efficiency gains, some of them landing 80% time savings on individual tasks, and they keep full control over their workflows in the process.

 Key Takeaways

 - AI adoption has reached critical mass.
-75% of global knowledge workers were using AI at work in 2024, with use nearly doubling in the six months before Microsoft and LinkedIn’s report.
+75% of global knowledge workers were using AI at work in 2024, and usage nearly doubled in the six months before Microsoft and LinkedIn’s report.

-- Time savings are substantial, but vary by task.
-Anthropic estimates that Claude reduced task completion time by about 80% in sampled Claude conversations, while separate Microsoft 365 Copilot research found workers spent about half an hour less reading email each week.
+- Time savings are substantial, but they vary by task.
+Anthropic estimates that Claude reduced task completion time by about 80% in sampled Claude conversations.
+Separate Microsoft 365 Copilot research found workers spent about half an hour less reading email each week.

 - ROI translates to financial performance.
 56% of organizations that reported positive ROI saw significant financial improvements.